legowerewolf/enhance-ao3/README.md

   to anyone.** You can view what's been parsed in the browser console as `document.AO3_work_data`.
 - [prefetch hinting][mdn-prefetch-faq] for next chapters/works/index pages.
 As
-  of otwarchive v0.9.328.4, this is ineffective, but it should provide benefits in the future.
+  of otwarchive v0.9.328.4 this has no effect, but it should make the reading experience smoother in the future.

 ### link-sanitizer (functional, in-development)